 With certain conditions over time, we can have a build-up of fibrosis scar tissue, particularly in the muscles, tendons, and ligaments in the areas of our bodies that have the most use.
 This scar tissue can lead to pain and dysfunction as this tissue lacks the strength and flexibility of healthy tissue.
-Unfortunately, in some areas of the body, it may entrap the local nerve.
+Unfortunately, it may entrap the local nerve in some areas of the body.

 The Graston Technique allows us to detect better and treat these areas because it uses a stainless steel instrument that glides along with a patient’s muscle, tendons, or ligaments, with the right amount of pressure to detect just where the scar tissue or restrictions are located.
 Since our body parts are connected in what is referred to as the “kinetic chain,” with the use of the Graston Instrument, it allows the clinician to follow that kinetic chain, effectively uncovering the cause of the problem, then treating the cause and the area of pain or restriction.

 When these knots or bands of scar tissue are encountered, both the clinician and the patient sense a restriction, almost like a speed bump or a granular feeling.
 The instrument can then be used to “break up” this restriction or adhesion.
-After the adhesion is broken down, stretching exercises are used to promote re-alignment of the fibers into the normal pattern of healthy tissue.
+After the adhesion is broken down, stretching exercises are used to promote the re-alignment of the fibers into the normal pattern of healthy tissue.

-The benefit of Graston Technique is not only in detection of restrictions or adhesions but also the acceleration of improvements which include:
+The benefit of the Graston Technique is not only in the detection of restrictions or adhesions but also in the acceleration of improvements which include: